Manpreet113/ProjectPile/README.md

 | Backend Hosting | Render / Railway | APIs, Databases, Background Services |
 | Code Repository | GitHub | Version Control & CI/CD Trigger |

-## Prerequisites

-Before you begin, ensure you have the following accounts set up.
-All offer generous free tiers sufficient for this architecture:

-- [ ] A purchased domain name (projectpile.tech)
-- [ ] A free Cloudflare account
-- [ ] A free GitHub account
-- [ ] A free Vercel (or Netlify) account
-- [ ] A free Render (or Railway) account

 ## Core Architecture

 The system is designed with a separation of concerns philosophy.
 Instead of using a single, monolithic provider, we use specialized services for each part of the stack.
 This provides maximum flexibility, performance, and cost-effectiveness, preventing vendor lock-in.